History of Fareed Zakaria in Timeline

 In Defense of a Liberal Education

-April 2017: Support for U.S. Missile Strike in Syria
+April 2017: Supported U.S. Missile Strike Against Syria

-In April 2017, Fareed Zakaria supported the U.S. missile strike against a Syrian government-controlled airbase, praising President Donald Trump's action.
+In April 2017, Fareed Zakaria supported the U.S. missile strike against a Syrian government-controlled airbase, praising President Donald Trump's strike.

-In July 2020, Fareed Zakaria was one of the signers of the "Harper's Letter," which expressed concern about the constriction of free exchange of information and ideas.
+In July 2020, Fareed Zakaria was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."

 In 2020, Fareed Zakaria was awarded the International Center for Journalists (ICFJ) Founders Award for Excellence in Journalism.

-In March 2021, Zakaria criticised the size of the US military budget, comparing the cost of the F-35 fighter jet program to China's Belt and Road Initiative.
+In March 2021, Fareed Zakaria criticized the size of the U.S. military budget, comparing the cost of the F-35 fighter jet program to China's Belt and Road Initiative.

 2021: Death of Fatima Zakaria

 In 2021, Fatima Zakaria, Fareed Zakaria's mother, passed away during the COVID-19 pandemic.
-She was the editor of the Sunday Times of India for a time.
+She was the editor of the Sunday Times of India.

 July 2022: Washington Post Article on Democratic Party

-In July 2022, Fareed Zakaria wrote an article in The Washington Post arguing that the Democratic Party needs to focus on building things and making government work for people, rather than focusing on cultural issues like pronouns.
+In July 2022, Fareed Zakaria wrote a Washington Post article titled "Forget pronouns.
+Democrats need to become the party of building things", arguing that the Democratic Party needs to focus on practical issues more than cultural issues.

 In February 2025, Fareed Zakaria endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries.